Mario Frick (politician)

-Mario K. Frick (born 8 May 1965) is a lawyer and politician from Liechtenstein who served as Prime Minister of Liechtenstein from 1993 to 2001.
+Mario K. Frick (born 8 May 1965) is a politician from Liechtenstein who served as Prime Minister of Liechtenstein from 1993 to 2001.
 He previously served as the Deputy Prime Minister of Liechtenstein in 1993, under the government of Markus Büchel.

 Early life

 Frick was born on 8 May 1965 in Chur to trustee Kuno Frick and Melita Kaufmann as one of six children.
-From 1977 to 1985 he attended high school in Vaduz and proceeded to study law in University of St. Gallen, where he received a diploma in 1991.
+From 1977 to 1985 he attended high school in Vaduz and proceeded to study law in University of St. Gallen, where he received a diploma in 1989 and finished his doctor thesis 1992.

 He was a member of the Balzers municipal council from 1991 to 1993.